Of Buffalo’s, Indigo’s, And Joe 2 Go

 After wandering around town, we went off to the Johnson Museum of Art saw some amazing exhibitions on ancient books and book making, photography & pottery.
 Pus amazing views of the surrounding campus.
 We also saw the seen of a criminal act!
 The spot in the museum where once hung one of Alex’s huge ceramic platters.
 Sadly the platter fell to its death and dismemberment during a showing at the museum.

-After a fantastic dinner at a local Thai restaurant, Alex, Aurora and I went back to Solla Central.
+After a fantastic dinner at a local Thai restaurant, Alex, Leto and I went back to Solla Central.
 Sadly Nancy did not join us she was sleeping off a nasty migraine.

 Later tha evening, Alex invited Leto and me into the studio for a photo shoot.
 He asked us both to don our leather jackets too.
 Alex set up lights and started clicking away.
 It’s been along time since I was in a studio setting being photographed.
 But I’m vain enough, plus having lost all the weight I had, it was nice to document it like this.
 Posing with the mighty Leto was icing on the cake we had a wickedly fun time!
 And kudos to Alex for some AMAZING photographs.
 My trip was memorable enough, but these photographs and posing with Leto just put the whole experience over the top!